jameshaydon/lawvere/README.md

 ### Basic types

 Lawvere has support for some basic types.
-They are written as you would expect, e.g. `"hello"` for the string of characters spelling "hello", and `42` for a special interger.
+They are written as you would expect, e.g. `"hello"` for the string of characters spelling "hello", and `42` for a special integer.
 However these actually denote _morphisms_ (in some category with has objects `String` and `Int`).
-For example `42` denotes the morphism which which is constantly 42:
+For example `42` denotes the morphism which is constantly 42:

 ```lawvere
 ar someNumber : {:} --> Int = 42